-As I’ve come to learn, people have many questions when it comes to managing rooftop snow.
-As I’ve also come to learn, the answers to those questions aren’t as cut-and-dry as you would think, with many variables playing into the mix.
-With every project being different in terms of roof type, location, snow load, eave length, roof slope, snow management needs or expectations, etc., etc., etc.
+As we’ve come to learn, people have many questions when it comes to managing rooftop snow.
+The answers to common snow guard questions aren’t as cut-and-dry as one would think.
+Every project has a different set of variables: roof type, location, snow load, eave length, roof slope, snow management needs or expectations, etc.

-This is why education is so important and plays a key role in the design and build of a project – whether it be it in the residential, commercial, medical, education or any other sector of the building and construction industry.
+This is why education plays a key role in the design and build of a project – whether it be residential, commercial, medical, education or any other sector of the building and construction industry.

-I’m hopeful that reading this will educate and answer many of the questions we’re often asked.
-If you ever have a question, please don’t ever hesitate to let us know.
-We are always happy to help – and remember, that’s what we’re here for!
+This article answers many of the common snow guard questions we’re often asked.
+Please don’t ever hesitate to let us know if you need assistance.
+We are always happy to help – that’s what we’re here for!

 1. How many snow guards do I need for my project?